Freeride : France-Italy-Switzerland

 - Clasp knife

-- Light sleeping pills (if you need some) and/or Quies earplugs
+- light sleeping drug (if you need some) and/or Quies earplugs